systemd/systemd/docs/AUTOMATIC_BOOT_ASSESSMENT.md

 6. If this boot also fails, on the next boot the boot loader will see the tag `+0-3`, i.e. the counter reached zero.
-At this point the entry will be considered "bad", and ordered to the end of the list of entries.
+At this point the entry will be considered "bad", and ordered to the beginning of the list of entries.
 The next newest boot entry is now tried, i.e. the system automatically reverted back to an earlier version.

 The above describes the walkthrough when the selected boot entry continuously fails.
 Let's have a look at an alternative ending to this walkthrough.
 In this